 At the beginning of a course, Instructors will discuss with their class the expectations with respect to academic integrity and outline both permitted and prohibited behaviour.

-Every course outline must contain the following statement: "Audio or video recording of lectures, labs, seminars or any other teaching environment by students is allowed only with the prior written consent of the instructor or as a part of an approved accommodation plan.
-Recorded material is to be used solely for personal study, and is not to be used or distributed for any other purpose without prior written consent from the instructor."
+Every course outline must contain the following statement: "Audio or video recording, digital or otherwise, of lectures, labs, seminars or any other teaching environment by students is allowed only with the prior written consent of the instructor or as a part of an approved accommodation plan.
+Student or instructor content, digital or otherwise, created and/or used within the context of the course is to be used solely for personal study, and is not to be used or distributed for any other purpose without prior written consent from the content author(s).

 Each assessment is linked to the stated course objectives and/or learning outcomes.
 Students should be provided with the criteria for these assessments early in and, if necessary, throughout the course.